 The company has a broad intellectual property portfolio relating to high-aspect ratio silicon materials and the use of such materials in lithium-ion batteries.

 Nexeon targets the automotive and consumer electronics sectors as early adopters of its technology and has established relationships with global manufacturers in these sectors.
 The company is providing materials, coated anodes and cells under Material Evaluation Agreements to major battery companies, in addition to collaboration with major global OEMs to optimise its battery technology for use in electric vehicles.
 The company has also engaged with niche applications such as defence where energy density is the priority.

 Nexeon's technology is based on work carried out by Emeritus Professor Mino Green at the Department of Electrical and Electronic Engineering at Imperial College London.

-Latest industry estimates suggest that the global Li-ion battery market is worth around $10bn and is growing fast as more electronic devices are designed and adopted by an eager public.
-Independent market analyst Takeshita predicts that the market for rechargeable cells will grow sixfold to $60bn by 2020.
+Latest industry estimates suggest that the global Li-ion battery market is worth around $17bn and is growing fast as more electronic devices are designed and adopted by an eager public.
+Independent market analyst Avicenne predicts that the market for Li-ion cells will grow fourfold from 40 GWh to 160 GWh.

 Nexeon has raised a total of £55 million in investment from a range of investors including Imperial Innovations and Invesco Perpetual.